Nicologies/PrExtras/README.md

 - `System Wide Token`
 This is also the personal access token.
-But instead of put it in a specific build configuration, you can define `system.prextras.github_token` parameter that can be shared with amoung multiple build conifgurations
+But instead of put it in a specific build configuration, you can define `system.prextras.github_token` parameter that can be shared with  other build conifgurations

 ### Build label

-Tick the `Append branch name to build num label` to display the branch name instead of pull request number
+Tick the `Append branch name to build num label` to display the branch name as part of the TeamCity build number label instead of the pull request number

 ### Fail when conflicts